About Our Classes

 The best way to find the right group for your child is to book in for a trial class.
 You can fill in the enrolment form here.

 Parents stay in class with pupils.
 We work on developing gross motor skills such as walking and running confidently, jumping with 2 feet, and balancing unaided.

 At this age muscle strength is developing in the back and legs.
 This goes hand-in-hand with baby ballet and acro.

 No exams are taken in the lower school, and all stage performances are accompanied by teachers to ensure pupils feel comfortable.

-Gross motor skills are further refined, and we start to develop fine motor skills (think twinkly fingers and good toes/naughty toes!).
+Gross motor skills are refined, and we start to develop fine motor skills (think twinkly fingers and good toes/naughty toes!).
 Pupils will develop independent thinking and begin to make decisions about their dancing.

 The first IDTA exams are taken (Rosettes & Pre-Juvenile) and pupils will be involved in performance opportunities.